atorus-research/Tplyr/tests/testthat/_snaps/format.md

 # Format string must be character

-    Argument `format_string` must be character.
+    Argument `format_string` in function `f_str` must be character.
 Instead a class of "numeric" was passed.

 # Error is thrown when format doesn't match variables